MCC-SINICA/Using-Satellite-Data-on-Remote-Transportation/README.md

 for next 4hour.
 The same codes are used from predicting the remaining hours but same changes needed to the data shape of input features and output label data.

-STRI_fe code with extract middle layer used to extract remote pollutants
+STRI_fe code used to extract middle layer which act as remote pollutants

-STR_p code use the extracted remote pollutants with other features as input for local prediction of PM<sub>2.5</sub>.
+STR_p code used the extracted remote pollutants with other features as input for local prediction of PM<sub>2.5</sub>.

 RTP composite code performed the final prediction of PM<sub>2.5</sub> by considering prediction results from STRI_p model and the base model